lpopescu-victron/ft5316-touchscreen/README.md

         sudo reboot
         ```

-3. **Reboot:**
+4. **Reboot:**
    - After applying the changes from `raspi-config`, reboot your Raspberry Pi if you haven't already.

 ## Installation

-After your Raspberry Pi has rebooted, install the touchscreen driver by running the following command:
+After your Raspberry Pi has rebooted and your system is updated, install the touchscreen driver by running the following command:

 ```bash
 wget https://raw.githubusercontent.com/lpopescu-victron/ft5316-touchscreen/main/setup_touchscreen.sh && chmod +x setup_touchscreen.sh && ./setup_touchscreen.sh